traja-team/traja/paper/paper.md

 Traja implements the rectangular spatial grid version of HMM with transitions.

 The probability of transition from each cell to another cell is stored as a probability within the transition matrix.
-This can further be plotted with `plot_transition_matrix` (Figure [10](#fig:transitionmatrix){reference-type="ref" reference="fig:transitionmatrix"}).
+This can visualized as a heatmap and plotted with `plot_transition_matrix` (Figure [11](#fig:transitionmatrix){reference-type="ref" reference="fig:transitionmatrix"}).

 ### Convex Hull
 The convex hull of a subtrajectory is the set $X$ of points in the Euclidean plane that is the smallest convex set to include $X$.
 For computational efficiency, a geometric k-simplex can be plotted covering the convex hull by converting to a Shapely object and using Shapely’s `convex_hull` method.